Families Falling Apart: When Adult Children With Mental Illness Don't Want Help

 2. Stay in contact with your adult child no matter what, even if they don't want to be in contact with you.
 My parents tried to stay in contact with me by phone.
 When I wouldn't return their calls (which was usually the case), they would drive by my house to see if a light was on.
 When they didn't know where I was living (because couch surfing was common for me), they attempted to keep in touch through my friends.
 This might seem extreme, even invasive.
 But my behaviour had been so erratic and perilous it was crucial to have some communication, to have some way to intervene if a crisis occurred.

 Reflections on what my father said and what my parents did:

-5. My parents were clear: they were open and accepting of my diagnosis.
-They didn't have any judgement about mental illness.
+3. My parents were clear: they were open and accepting of my diagnosis.
+They didn't have any judgment about mental illness.
 So if I chose to reach out for help, they would be there with open arms.
 This approach provided fertile ground for my own acceptance.

 Get support from other family members going through the same ordeal.
-Contact your local mental health group* for family support groups.
-Knowing that you are not alone in this journey can be life saving.
-And you may find you are more on track that you realize.
+Contact your local mental health organization for family support groups.
+Knowing that you are not alone in this journey can be life-saving.
+And you may find you are more on track than you realize.

 What are suggestions you would tell to families trying to support a loved one with a mental illness?